eellpp/pubScratchpad/Tech/Books/thinkinginjava/chap4 Initialization and cleanup.md

 * Java guarantees that class fields are initialized with **default values** (0, false, null, etc.) if not explicitly initialized.
 * Local variables **must be explicitly initialized** before use.

+`int i` and then doing i++ gives compiler error.
+Java could have done default initialization but it takes that stand that its a programmer error not to have have un-initialized variable and then operating on it.

+Caveat
+If a primitive is a field in a class, however, things are a bit different. int/long types are initialized to 0 and char to null etc.
+Each primitive field of a class is guaranteed to get an initial value.
+Even though the values are not specified, they automatically get initialized (the char value is a zero, which prints as a space).
+So at least there’s no threat of working with uninitialized variables.

+When you define an object reference inside a class without initializing it to a new object, that reference is given a special value of null.

 ---

 # 4. Cleanup